Deepalakshmi-17/Applied-Machine-Learning-Projects-Regression-Decision-Trees-Neural-Networks-LLM-Fine-Tuning/README.md

-### Task 1 - House Price Prediction using Linear Regression
+# Task 1 - House Price Prediction using Linear Regression

-# This task predicts property prices in Pune using basic linear regression.
-# Key steps include data cleaning, handling missing values, encoding categorical variables,
-# and training a regression model.
-Results were evaluated using R² and RMSE.

 import pandas as pd
 import numpy as np